Paradise Lost

 LibriVox recording by Owen.
 Book One, Part 1.

 Paradise Lost is an epic poem in blank verse by the English poet John Milton (1608–1674).
 The poem concerns the biblical story of the fall of man: the temptation of Adam and Eve by the fallen angel Satan and their expulsion from the Garden of Eden.
 The first version, published in 1667, consists of ten books with over ten thousand lines of verse.
 A second edition followed in 1674, arranged into twelve books (in the manner of Virgil's Aeneid) with minor revisions throughout.
-It is considered to be Milton's masterpiece, and it helped solidify his reputation as one of the greatest English poets of all time.
+It is considered to be Milton's masterpiece, and it helped solidify his reputation as one of the greatest English poets.

 At the heart of Paradise Lost are the themes of free will and the moral consequences of disobedience.
-Milton seeks to "justify the ways of God to men," addressing questions of predestination, human agency, and the nature of good and evil.
+Milton seeks to "justify the ways of God to men" (1.20), addressing questions of predestination, human agency, and the nature of good and evil.
 The poem begins in medias res, with Satan and his fallen angels cast into Hell after their failed rebellion against God.
 Milton's Satan, portrayed with both grandeur and tragic ambition, is one of the most complex and debated characters in literary history, particularly for his perceived heroism by some readers.

-The poem's portrayal of Adam and Eve emphasizes their humanity, exploring their innocence, before the Fall of Man, as well as their subsequent awareness of sin.
+The poem's portrayal of Adam and Eve emphasises their humanity, exploring their innocence, before the Fall of Man, as well as their subsequent awareness of sin.
 Through their story, Milton reflects on the complexities of human relationships, the tension between individual freedom and obedience to divine law, and the possibility of redemption.
 Despite their transgression, the poem ends on a note of hope, as Adam and Eve leave Paradise with the promise of salvation through Christ.

 Milton's epic has been praised for its linguistic richness, theological depth, and philosophical ambition.
 However, it has also sparked controversy, particularly for its portrayal of Satan, whom some readers interpret as a heroic or sympathetic figure.
 Paradise Lost continues to inspire scholars, writers, and artists, remaining a cornerstone of literary and theological discourse.